reykjavikingur/breakfast-butter/src/docs/DNA.md

-Fabricator module that creates a dependency tracker within the notes section of each material.
+Module that creates a dependency tracker within the notes section of each material.

 -------------------------------
 ##### Usage